simplenetes-io/podc/PODSPEC.md

         - -c
         - /etc/nginx.conf

+      # Set the initial working directory of the container.
+      # Defaults to the Docker image WORKDIR.
+      workingDir: /opt/files

       # Define environment variables which will be accessible to the container.
       env:
           - name: WARP_SPEED
             value: activated

       # Restart policy for when a container exits.
 See above for options.
-      # always (no matter exit code restart container)
+      # always - no matter exit code restart container)
-      # on-config (restart when config files on disk have changed, when container exited with error code or when in exited state and signalled by another container or manually by user)
+      # on-config - restart when i) config files on disk have changed, ii) when container exited with error code or iii) when in exited state and signalled by another container or manually by user
-      # on-interval:x (as on-config, but also restart on successful exists after x seconds has passed)
+      # on-interval:x - as on-config, but also restart on successful exists after x seconds has passed
-      # on-failure (restart container when exit -ne 0)
+      # on-failure - restart container when exit code is not equal to 0
-      # never (never restart container, unless manually restarted by user using "pod rerun <container>")
+      # never - never restart container, unless manually restarted by user using "pod rerun <container>"
       restart: on-interval:10

       # Define how this container is signalled, optional.